pinetr2e/scons-compiledb/README.md

 final file, `compile_commands.json` is touched only when the internal dot file is changed.

+When the compile commands are merged, it is based on source/output file name.
+It means that the entry with the same pair will be overwritten.

 `enabled(env)` can be called to check whether it is enabled before or not.